 International box office revenues reached record highs in 2019, thanks to massive releases like Avengers: Endgame, The Lion King, and Toy Story 4.

 With audiences less inclined to visit the cinema during COVID-19, SVOD platforms attracted record numbers of new subscribers.
-At the same time, content owners and production companies like Disney, MGM, and Warner Bros. were investing billions in big budget franchise films, the kind that would traditionally have relied on theatrical distribution to drive their profitability.
+At the same time, film and TV studios like Disney, MGM, and Warner Bros. were investing billions in big budget franchise films, the kind that would traditionally have relied on theatrical distribution to drive their profitability.

 This situation created a new business challenge: How could these content owners and producers effectively monetize their new releases at a time where audiences were unlikely to visit the cinema?